taosdata/TDengine/README.md

 ```

 #### Install build dependencies for taos-tools
 We provide a few useful tools such as taosBenchmark (was named taosdemo) and taosdump.
 They were part of TDengine.
-From TDengine 2.3.3.0, they are released in a separate package named 'taos-tools'.
+From TDengine 2.4.0.0, taosBenchmark and taosdump were not released together with TDengine.
 By default, TDengine compiling does not include taos-tools.
 You can use 'cmake .. -DBUILD_TOOLS=true' to make them be compiled with TDengine.

 To build the [taos-tools](https://github.com/taosdata/taos-tools) on Ubuntu/Debian, the following packages need to be installed.
 ```bash